 We are now seated quite comfortably at the top table of the digital age, and with this age has come opportunity.
 The opportunities that have presented themselves to us, especially when it comes to communication are life-changing.

 Businesses need not rely solely on telephone companies or NPA anymore.
-The digital age has presented us with options like voice over internet protocol (VoIP).
-With VoIP, you can make and receive calls via the use of digital data transmission.
+The digital age has presented us with options like voice over internet protocol (VoIP) integrated with Unified Communications (UC).
+Here are some of the game-changing benefits for businesses of all sizes, and in all sectors:

 Luckily enough, the age we live in has presented us with alternatives.
 These alternatives will help us protect essential businesses.
 Hopefully moving forward, the residents of Piedmont Triad will take to the 743 area code, but only time will tell.